domu904/Py.GameOfLife/README.md

 **The rule for Game of Life is as follow:**

-1. Any live cell with fewer than 2 live neighbour dies
+1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-2. Any live cell with 2 or 3 live neighbour lives on to the next generation
+2. Any live cell with two or three live neighbours lives on to the next generation.
-3. Any live cell with more than 3 live neighbour dies
+3. Any live cell with more than three live neighbours dies, as if by overpopulation.
-4. Any dead cell with exactly 3 live neighbour becomes a live cell
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.